th507/asyncjs/README.md

 Comparing to script.js and other script loader, the advantages of `asyncJS` are

 * support inline function and text string as JavaScript
+* support asynchronous functions (such as AJAX request) with Promise-like `resolver`
 * handle error of the dependency queue
 * better looking, chaining syntax
 * painlessly add async/sync task current queue (due to Defer-like design)
 * better nested dependency management

+With `asyncJS`, you could start requesting AJAX content before any of the external script is loaded.
+When your JavaScript is ready, just parse the content and present your content to the user with shorter waiting period.

 Read about [why asyncJS improves performance](http://ljw.me/2013/10/20/asyncjs.html) (in Chinese) on my blog.

 # Download

-Latest version is 0.7.1
+Latest version is 0.7.2

 ### With npm
 ````bash